 Further information can be found on our English language requirements page.

 The International Planning MSc provides a strong international and comparative focus on planning, urban theory and practice.
 The scope of the programme primarily encompasses Europe, North America, Australia, South Africa and the Far East, and increasingly China and South-East Asia.

-The UCL Bartlett School of Planning has a strong history of teaching and research.
+UCL's Bartlett School of Planning has a strong history of teaching and research.
 The school has been at the forefront of planning research and teaching for nearly 100 years and is one of the foremost planning schools in the United Kingdom, with an international reputation.

 This MSc programme is fully accredited by the Royal Town Planning Institute (RTPI) and the Royal Institution of Chartered Surveyors (RICS).

 Based in the heart of London there is much for students to learn from being at the forefront of policy-relevant critical debate, empirical study and research-led teaching.
 The staff profile is multidisciplinary and teaching staff are actively involved in shaping the theories and debates covered in their teaching.
 Our annual public lectures attract pre-eminent speakers from around the world and our student body has a broad, international profile.

 Fee Please see UCL website for full information about fees and costs for this programme.

 Qualification and course duration